 We take the plunge

 We have a go.
-Take the oars.
-Push off.
+We take the oars.
+They push off.
 They are gentle on us.
 The cox is encouraging rather than shouty.
 The other rowers slip into our pace.
 We crawl past yachts and out towards the Atlantic, the same island setting sea where the keenest of rowers have started or ended transatlantic crossings, often waved off or home by a gig or two.
 It is relaxing and fun.
 I know we are not racing.
 There is no other boat out, it is not a competition.
 But we get a feel for it.
 The kids have a go and Matthew surprises himself with a hidden talent.
 I clunk the oars around and hit Helen over the head but no one minds.
 You just know their training is not like this!

 “You see all the boats lining up in a beautifully big arc and then obviously everyone starts at once, the flag goes down and you hear a big DUNK.
 It’s exhilarating.
 It’s lovely.” says Helen.

 “The first stroke…the oars clunk against the bolt pins.
 It’s like a xylophone.” says Kylie Carter.

 “But a bit more aggressive.”
 Helen adds and they all laugh.

 “Have you ever been horse racing?
 When you are in the grandstand and can’t see the horses but feel their hooves, it’s as exhilarating as that,” explains Dee Williams.
 “Taking part and watching it’s totally amazing.
 I wouldn’t ever want to not do it.”